It was the third week of our summer canoe trip.

 As his twin-engine grumbled, he tied an elaborate knot onto the front of our canoe.
 Eva and I looked at each other gleefully.

 He tested the knot with a tug, dragged his stomach back and shifted up, his engines whirling the quiet black lake.
-As he went forward, we watched the pile of rope disappear.
+As he raced forward, we watched the pile of rope disappear.

 When we lurched forward in delight, we screamed a little and grabbed onto the sides, my bandana falling over my eyebrows but I held on.
 We came upon the wilderness gang quickly.